steven85048/Expense_Tracker/infrastructure_config/provenance_README.txt

         c.
 Copy the SSH public key from the master host (~/.ssh/id_rsa.pub) into the slave host authorized_keys
         d.
 Disable password authentication and root login (this forces all changes to go through the master host, and repository by extension)
     4. Run the playbook on the master host with an inventory file specifying the slave hosts to run the playbooks against

+Note that SSH automatically uses the ~/.ssh/id_rsa when sshing onto a host; in order to specify what private key that ssh uses, need to configure a .ssh/config (https://stackoverflow.com/questions/2419566/best-way-to-use-multiple-ssh-private-keys-on-one-client)